hellohaptik/docs_haptik/docs/bot-analytics/using-message-analysis.md

 ![PersonalEntities](assets/DataMasking3.png)

 Data on **Message Analysis** screen will show up in the masked format.
 If you download the **Message Analysis report**, then that will also show up with the masked version.
 However, chat links will show up in their original form.

-For easier bot maintenance, the masked value will also be tagged with what kind of information it is.
-Below image shows how a masked entity value will look like
+The masked data is shown as 6 asterisks in a message as shown below -

 ![PersonalEntities](assets/DataMasking4.png)